DrakeRyzer/DrakeSW5E/Enhanced Items/Modifiable Items/index.md

 |<font style="color:#dd6b20">Legendary</font>|26|
 |<font style="color:red">Artifact</font>|30|

 ### Upgrading Modifiable Items
 *Modifiable items* can have their rarity upgraded over time.
 An item can only be upgraded by someone proficient with the appropriate tools, and it can only be upgraded one rarity step at a time.
 Upgrading a *Modifiable item* takes eight hours and requires an ability check with the appropriate tool.
-The DC for the check is determined by the rarity to which the *Modifiable item* is being upgraded, as shown in the *Installation/Removal DC by Rarity table* on the previous page.
+The DC for the check is determined by the rarity to which the *Modifiable item* is being upgraded, as shown in the [*Installation/Removal DC by Rarity*](https://drakeryzer.github.io/DrakeSW5E/Enhanced%20Items/Modifiable%20Items/#installationremoval-dc-by-rarity) table.
 Additionally, upgrading the rarity of a *Modifiable item* requires an appropriate rare material, as discussed in the *Crafting* downtime activity.
 Upgrading a *Modifiable item* has no effect on any modifications currently installed in the *Modifiable item*.

 On a success, the *Modifiable item* is upgraded to the new rarity.
 On a failure, the *Modifiable item* is not upgraded, you must wait 24 hours before you can try again, and you must roll a d20.
 If you roll a 1 on the d20, one currently installed modification is destroyed.
 If the *Modifiable Item* has more than one modification installed, the GM should determine which modification is destroyed randomly.